A Double Machine Learning Approach to Combining Experimental and Observational Data: Treatment Effect Estimation

 where:

-This estimator is structured around the doubly-robust estimator for the ATT studied in, e.g., \citet{glynn2010introduction, farrell2015robust}.
+This estimator is structured around the doubly-robust estimator studied in, e.g., \citet{glynn2010introduction, farrell2015robust}.
 First, conditional means and propensities are estimated for all units (both experimental and observational) by fitting flexible non-parametric ML models.
-Second, these estimates are combined in a doubly-robust score function for each unit ($\Lambdaithat$), and the robust scores are then averaged to obtain an estimate of $\nuhat(t)$.
+Second, these estimates are combined for each unit ($\Lambdaithat$), and the scores are then averaged to obtain an estimate $\nuhat(t)$.
 An estimate of $\tau$ can be obtained simply by taking the difference of $\nuhat(1)$ and $\nuhat(0)$.

 In our case, the estimator we propose is consistent whenever external validity (A3) is satisfied, even if conditional ignorability (A4) is violated.
 We provide a formal derivation in the supplement.